learn-co-curriculum/dsc-understanding-self/README.md

 # notice that we are ONLY passing in the weather pattern argument
 # instance methods **implicictly** pass in the instance object as the **first** argument
 ```

+    1. Hi, my name is the Snail!
+What wildly humid weather we're having, right?!

 Awesome, we nailed it!
 Again, note that the only arguments we pass in are those that come after `self` when we define an instance method's parameters.